You can hike in Vinales Valley with a guide or trek on horseback but we’ll show you how to to it for free, on your own 2

 Keep walking straight ahead, through a small village of very colourful & neat houses.

 At the intersection, turn right on the paved road & continue straight until you see a sign for an olive finca (farmhouse) on the right – on the left, you’ll see a sign pointing towards Valle del Silencio:

 This is where you’ll start seeing some tourists on foot or horses with guides – suckers.
-We prefer to hike Parque Nacional Vinales independently!
+We prefer to hike Valle de Vinales independently!

 At the intersection, there’s a sign pointing to a mirador on your right – head this way.